 In the beginner class, the focus will be on learning basic footwork as well as basic cuts and strikes required for sparring.
-Everyone is welcome to join the beginners class, and even advanced members may participate in order to review the basics.
+Everyone is welcome to join the beginners class, as well as advanced members may participate in order to review the basics.

-In the advanced class, the focus will be more on advanced drills and sparring.
+In the advanced class, the focus is more on advanced drills and sparring.
 This class is only for advanced members.
 Upon completion of the beginner stage and when the instructor and senior members allow it, beginners will wear bogu (sparring armour) and join the advanced class.

 For the mixed class, we’ll be running two classes side-by-side and also have some mixed drills between advanced and beginner members.
 Everyone is welcome to this class and it provides a great opportunity for beginners to sharpen their skills with advance members.

-Almost all of our members join us without any prior knowledge or experience in Kendo, so please don’t be worried if you are completely new!
+Almost all of our members joined us without any prior knowledge or experience in Kendo, so please don’t be worried if you are completely new!

 Practice times are subject to change on a semesterly/yearly basis.
 The current schedule for the 2018-2019 academic year is below: